rtviii/biodata-integration-proposal/public/Proposal.md

 A lot of fragmentation and computational challenges downstream from raw-data acquisition could seemingly be ameliorated by bringing more method to the process.
 I'm not exactly sure what "method" comes to mean here, but there seems to be a lot of room for making things at least a bit more programmatic.

 Some ideas that are not mutually-exclusive:

-- more seamless interop of different database' schemas, more flexible and accommodating file formats
+- more seamless interop of different database' schemas(ORMs, ), more flexible and accommodating file formats
 - a more computationally-navigable format for data release in addition to github maybe.
-Don't necesserily mean "WolframBio", but computational objects would probably help.
-This needs even more consensus than a globabl ontology of course..
+Don't necesserily mean to make "WolframBio" lol, but computational objects would probably help.
+This would need even more consensus than a globabl ontology of course..
 Hence

-- a type system for biological entities at every level of resolution \[[1](https://pdb101.rcsb.org/learn/guide-to-understanding-pdb-data/biological-assemblies)\], can be weak, open-sourced and amendment-friendly.
-Still, an authoritative even if very general map of contexts for biological entities might be due.
+- a type system for biological entities at every level of resolution \[[1](https://pdb101.rcsb.org/learn/guide-to-understanding-pdb-data/biological-assemblies)\].
+It can be very weak, open-source and amendment-friendly.
+Still, some sort of a map even of contexts for biological entities might be due.
   Things obviously evolve with research on every leaf, but for the most part we do have *a clear concept of __what subclasses what__*.
 This is only nominally an organizational touch.
 A proper categorization could lead to algebra, lucid encapsulation can lead to *in*-literal-*situ* modeling of, say, a whole cell.
 - some bioligically-intelligible hashing to have a digital lingua franca between countless field-specifc ontologies(gene, protein families, immune factors, etc.) that only practitioners really master.